myidispg/StanceNet/README.md

 [People in a market](https://github.com/myidispg/StanceNet/blob/master/results/market.png)

 ## Some pre-requisites
+To download the pre-trained model here: [Dropbox download link](https://www.dropbox.com/sh/47zif4g1bg7i9pl/AADYhpFEZQPbtaBzvZOsOd0ra?dl=0)<br>
-Download the dataset and put the annotations, train and validation images in the Coco_Dataset directory in the repository directory.
+**If you want to train the model too, follow the below steps** Download the dataset and put the annotations, train and validation images in the Coco_Dataset directory in the repository directory.
 The file path should be like this:\
 **1: Train images-** `StanceNet/Coco_Dataset/train2017/{images}`\
 **2: Validation images-** `StanceNet/Coco_Dataset/val2017/{images}`\